Climate of India: Droughts

 Indian agriculture is heavily dependent on the monsoon as a source of water.
 In some parts of India, the failure of the monsoons results in water shortages, resulting in below-average crop yields.
 This is particularly true of major drought-prone regions such as southern and eastern Maharashtra, northern Karnataka, Andhra Pradesh, Western Orissa, Gujarat, and Rajasthan.
 In the past, droughts have periodically led to major Indian famines.
 These include the Bengal famine of 1770, in which up to one third of the population in affected areas died; the 1876–1877 famine, in which over five million people died; the 1899 famine, in which over 4.5 million died; and the Bengal famine of 1943, in which over five million died from starvation and famine-related illnesses.

 All such episodes of severe drought correlate with El Niño-Southern Oscillation (ENSO) events.
 El Niño-related droughts have also been implicated in periodic declines in Indian agricultural output.
 Nevertheless, ENSO events that have coincided with abnormally high sea surfaces temperatures in the Indian Ocean—in one instance during 1997 and 1998 by up to 3 °C-change—have resulted in increased oceanic evaporation, resulting in unusually wet weather across India.
 Such anomalies have occurred during a sustained warm spell that began in the 1990s.
 A contrasting phenomenon is that, instead of the usual high pressure air mass over the southern Indian Ocean, an ENSO-related oceanic low pressure convergence centre forms; it then continually pulls dry air from Central Asia, desiccating India during what should have been the humid summer monsoon season.
 This reversed air flow causes India's droughts.
 The extent that an ENSO event raises sea surface temperatures in the central Pacific Ocean influences the extent of drought.

 Heat waves

 A study from 2005 concluded that heat waves significantly increased in frequency, persistence and spatial coverage in the decade 1991–2000, when compared to the period between 1971–80 and 1981–90.
 A severe heat wave in Orissa in 1998 resulted in nearly 1300 deaths.
 Based on observations, heat wave related mortality has increased in India prior to 2005.
 The 2015 Indian heat wave killed more than 2,500 people.
+In April 2024, the India Meteorological Department (IMD) forecasted a heat wave spell lasting approximately ten to twenty days longer than normal length of four to eight days during the three-month period between April and June.
+In June 2024, day temperatures reached 44.9 C in New Delhi, which were at their highest in six years.
+Five people have been reported as dead due to this heatwave.